pawelgrzybek/pawelgrzybek.com/content/posts/2018-11-22-cross-cutting-functionality-in-react-using-higher-order-components-render-props-and-hooks.md

   };
 ```

 The returned component has a new `joke` prop and receives all the props of its source component via `...props`.
-In doing so we have created a reusable supplier of data fetched from the API.
+In doing so we have created a reusable provider of data fetched from the API.
 With this we can now revisit our test application and remove the duplicated logic from `<Content />` and `<Sidebar />`, convert both of them to functional components and decorate them using the `withJoke` higher order component.

 ```jsx
 import React from "react";